This creamy mashed cauliflower recipe is an easy, delicious low carb side dish! Roasted garlic and a little butter fill it with rich, nutty flavor.

 Full disclosure: this mashed cauliflower recipe doesn’t involve a lot of mashing.
 Instead, I blend it up in the food processor.
 Trust me, you won’t miss the potato masher one bit.
 This puree is smooth, creamy, and light.
 Here’s how I make it:

 First, cook the cauliflower.
-Roughly chop it and boil it in a large pot of salted water until it’s knife-tender, about 10 minutes.
+Remove and discard any coarse outer leaves.
+Then, roughly chop the cauliflower florets and core.
+Bring a large pot of salted water to a boil and add the cauliflower.
+Boil until it’s knife-tender, about 10 minutes.
 Drain the cauliflower, and transfer it to a food processor.

 Next, blend!
 Add the remaining ingredients, puree until smooth, and season with salt and pepper to taste.
 Enjoy!
 If you like, serve the mash with fresh chives, more butter, salt, and pepper on top.

 Like classic mashed potatoes, this mashed cauliflower would be a great addition to a Thanksgiving or holiday feast.
-It reheats well, so make it up to 2 days in advance and store it in the fridge.
-When you eat, serve it next to traditional side dishes like green bean casserole, sweet potato casserole, and stuffing.
+Serve it alongside traditional side dishes like green bean casserole, sweet potato casserole, and stuffing.
 Don’t forget the pumpkin pie for dessert!

 Lately, I’ve also been enjoying these cauliflower mashed potatoes as a meal on their own.
-Topped with mushroom gravy (look for the recipe later this week!) and cooked white beans for protein, they’re the perfect fall comfort food.
+Topped with mushroom gravy and cooked white beans for protein, they’re the perfect fall comfort food.
 I round it all out with a roasted veggie like butternut squash or broccoli and a slice of crusty bread or homemade focaccia.

-If you love this recipe, try one of these veggie side dishes next:
+If you love this recipe, try one of these easy cauliflower recipes next:

-- Or any of these 50+ Thanksgiving Side Dishes!
+- Or any of these 30 Best Cauliflower Recipes!

 - 1 medium head cauliflower, 2 pounds, chopped